Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 >
 > You can set the default path in `config.py`, so you don't have to set the path every time.

-**Do note that this is just a tool.** Learn how to shade legends manually before using this tool.
+**Do note that this is just a helper tool!** Learn how to shade legends manually before using this tool to fix any possible errors.

 ### Auto-Shade
 **Demonstration Video: https://youtu.be/p-CK_bYSK4Y**

 For mesh and armatures, this addon can find and import all other textures based on the auto-imported albedo texture.

-`Right-click (on armature or mesh) > Apex Shader` to access the menu.
+`Right-click (on armature or mesh) > Apex Shader` to access the menu, with options like `Shade Selected Legends`.
+Hover on the options to view detailed explanation.

 All the textures (that can be procedurally shaded) will be auto-shaded, using the `Cores Apex Shader` from the blender shader file you specified earlier.

+If you choose mesh then only that mesh will be shaded.
+If you choose armature then all associated meshes will be shaded. i.e. if you want to auto-shade the whole legend, choose their armature.

 ### Remove Bad Texture
 **Demonstration Video: https://youtu.be/UTek2qXzxK8**